 Does the eSIM give me an Iraqi phone number?

-No, a data-only eSIM does not include a local number: it gives you internet.
-For talking, you use apps like WhatsApp, Telegram, or data calls (VoIP), which work perfectly with the eSIM connection and are common among travelers and professionals.
+No, a data eSIM does not include a local number: it gives you internet.
+For talking, you use apps like WhatsApp, Telegram, or data calls (VoIP), which work perfectly with the eSIM connection and are common among travelers and professionals in the region.

 Can I use it in Iraqi Kurdistan (Erbil, Sulaymaniyah)?

 Yes.
 The Kurdistan region has very good coverage, especially with networks operated by Asiacell and Korek.
-Erbil and Sulaymaniyah are well-connected on 4G, so you'll have stable data to work and move around the area.
+Erbil and Sulaymaniyah are well connected in 4G, so you'll have stable data for both working and moving around the area without relying on coffee shop Wi-Fi.

 Do I need to register my passport to use the eSIM?

-No. Unlike the local Iraqi SIM, which usually requires registration with a document, the travel eSIM is purchased online and activated without formalities in the country.
-It is one of its great advantages in destinations with slow bureaucracy.
+No. Unlike the Iraqi local SIM, which usually requires in-person registration with a document in a store, the travel eSIM is purchased online and activated without in-country formalities.
+This is one of its great advantages in destinations where bureaucracy can take longer than you'd like.

 Does it work as soon as I land at Baghdad or Erbil airport?

-Yes, provided you have installed it before flying.
-Upon landing, you just activate mobile data and roaming on the eSIM profile, and you'll quickly get a network.
-You don't depend on finding a store or airport Wi-Fi.
+Yes, as long as you've installed it before flying.
+Upon landing, you just need to activate mobile data and roaming in the eSIM profile, and within seconds or a few minutes, you'll pick up a network.
+You don't have to find a store or struggle with airport Wi-Fi.

 What do I do if I don't get a signal upon arrival?

-Restart your phone, check that data roaming is activated on the eSIM, and if it still doesn't work, go into manual network selection and choose a local operator.
-If it still fails, Spanish-speaking support is available 24/7 to help you.
+Restart your phone, check that data roaming is activated on the eSIM, and if it still doesn't work, go to manual network selection and choose a local operator from the list.
+If it still fails, Spanish-speaking support is available 24/7 to help you resolve it without relying on finding Wi-Fi.

 Conclusion

-Iraq is a destination where being connected makes a difference, especially if you're there for work.
-With solid coverage in major cities and Kurdistan, reliable local operators, and 1-minute activation, the eSIM helps you avoid expensive roaming and local SIM queues.
-Prepare your eSIM for Iraq before you fly and land with data in your pocket.
+Iraq is a destination where staying connected makes a difference, especially if you're traveling for work or have a tight schedule from day one.
+With solid coverage in major cities and Kurdistan, reliable local operators that the eSIM manages automatically, and activation that takes less than two minutes, you avoid both expensive roaming and local SIM queues.
+Prepare your eSIM for Iraq before you fly, and if after Iraq you continue your route to another country, check which plan suits you best: you'll land with data in your pocket and without thinking about it for another minute.